Cornmeal Pancake Recipe

 Makes about a dozen 4”-5” pancakes.

 Preheat a non-stick or well-seasoned griddle or small pan to medium-low.
 Pancakes are very sensitive to uneven heating, so use multiple small pans instead of one large one if you need more space.
 (This will allow centering the pancakes over the burners.)
 Pancakes are more like baking than cooking, so having an evenly heated surface ready to go will make it much easier to dial in the temperature as you cook.
-Don’t butter or oil the pan, as this will cause the pancakes end up splotchy.

 In a large bowl, mix: